-Obtaining a Special Use Permit
+Obtaining a Special Use Permit (SUP)

-- The Park reserves the right to monitor Special Use Permit activity.
+- The park reserves the right to monitor Special Use Permit activity.

 - You are strongly encouraged to visit the park in advance of making your ceremony plans to familiarize yourself with available park resources and deciding where you want to hold your ceremony.